chrisjbreisch/Trs80.Level1Basic/README.md

 the delays in the code in most places, but for some it just doesn't work.
 And the graphics programs just expect your computer to be slow.
 There are no delays built in.
 These samples are in the Trs80.Level1Basic/Samples/Radio Shack BASIC Computer Language folder.
 They are organized by chapter and appendix.

+## Bugs?
+There are probably many.
+I've lost count of how many times that I've rewritten `PRINT`.
+I discovered three issues while typing in the summary below, one of which caused me to rewrite `PRINT` __again__.
+I do have some limited unit tests.
+But the unit tests for the scanner and parser are essentially smoke tests.
+And the unit tests for the interpreter are light except on areas that have caused me issues (like `PRINT`, for example).
+And I had to rewrite `PRINT` once more just to make it properly testable.

+# TL;DR
 If you don't want to read the book, and just want to play, I'm mimicking the final pages of the book here, which should be just enough to get you started

 ## Summary of LEVEL 1 BASIC